yoontaepark/capstone-oyez/README.md

 Description:
-This is a capstone project for New York University's Capstone Project and Presentation (DS-GA 1006).
+This is a capstone project for New York University's Capstone Project and Presentation (DS-GA 1006) mentored by World Bank.
 Criteria [here](///)

 Due: Dec 14th, 2022